 The difference between expected and actual experience with regard to economic or demographic factors were recognized in pension expense using a straight-line amortization method over a closed period equal to the average expected remaining service lives of active and inactive members in each plan.
-For 2019, this was four years; for 2018, this was three years; prior to 2018, this was four years for the PLD Consolidated Plan.
+For 2020, this was three years for the PLD Consolidated Plan.
+For 2019, this was four years for the PLD Consolidated Plan.
+For 2019, this was four years for the PLD Consolidated Plan.
+For 2018 and 2017, this was three years; prior to 2017, this was four years for the PLD Consolidated Plan.